The Single Plane Address Position

 The Single Plane Golf Swing

-Yet, as much of a secret as it may seem, it actually is perfectly logical.
+As much of a secret as it may seem, it is entirely logical.
 Moe established the “Single Plane” based on perfect club design creating a machine-like relationship between his body and club.
-This club-to-body relationship where the club planes through the back establishes the impact plane.
-The impact plane is the perfect distance, or space, from the golf ball to ensure a consistent body motion to achieve impact.
+This club-to-body relationship where the club planes through the back establish the impact plane.
+The impact plane is the perfect distance, or space, for the golf ball to ensure a consistent body motion to achieve impact.

 Moe’s secret, if there is one, is how Moe swung the golf club from a perfect address position.
 He established the most efficient way possible to return the club to impact with the least amount of movement.